PHP 7 Return Type Declarations-Section-2

 PHP 7 Return Type Declaration Example

-I am using XAMPP on windows so I will just create a new directory php7-return-types in C:\htdocs\xampp
+I am using XAMPP on windows so I will just create a new directoryphp7-return-types

 Step 2 – Create the following three files